moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ```
 ## expression slot
 Is a slot that we can put any JavaScript expression into, and it will be forwarded along untouched by react.
+// DM: excellent - this is why I wanted you to list vocabulary.
+Because in this case, Comeau made up his own vocab.
+I did a google search a while back and did not find widespread use of this term at all.
+But, let's leave it here for a while, let it percolate, so to speak.
+Maybe we'll come to like it.
+// todoDM: research and find the more common word for "expression slot"